scala/scala3/docs/docs/usage/scaladoc/settings.md

 A directory containing static files from which to generate documentation.
 Default directory is `./docs`

+##### -no-link-warnings

+Avoid warnings for ambiguous and incorrect links in members look up.
+Doesn't affect warnings for incorrect links of assets etc.

 ##### -versions-dictionary-url

 A URL pointing to a JSON document containing a dictionary: `version label -> documentation location`.